-DIY loft boarding is cheap, as you will not have to pay lots for a contractor.
+Our DIY loft boarding tips can help you board your own loft out, saving you paying lots for a contractor.
 Boarding out the loft will help generate more free space in your home.
 It means you can hoard even more things, just like the other stuff you been keeping for years.

 Hoard?
 No, I meant store.
 And by things, I mean all of those boxes of ‘memories’ you have, that you feel like you can’t get rid of.
 Not to worry, we all have special things we store over the years.
 However, we do not like to use the word hoard, even though you know that’s the right word for this situation.
 Yes, I am talking to you!